 It is common to see XP teams include many different roles, not only developers.
 Like other agile frameworks, an XP team will consist of:

-In XP, you can also have two new roles: The Tracker and the Coach.
+In the XP model, you can also have two new roles: The Tracker and the Coach.

 (Learn more about Agile team roles.)